NCBI-Hackathons/VirusFriends/README.md

 ### Dependencies ###

 VirusFriends require a set of tools, most of these tools are installed using the setup.sh script if they are already not in your path.
-There are three dependencies that are not installed by setup.sh script currently, but required to run VirusFriends
-  * **git version 2.7.4**
-  * **Python 3.5**
-  * **Pysam 0.13**
-  * **Samtools 1.7**
-  * **Biopython**

 ### Installing <this software> from Github

 1. `git clone https://github.com/NCBI-Hackathons/VirusFriends.git`
+2. `bash setup.sh -I`

-The follwing tools are downloaded and installed by setup.sh file if not already installed and in your path
+The following tools are downloaded and installed by setup.sh file if not already installed and in your path
 * **Megahit v1.1.2**
 * **Blast 2.7**
 * **SPAdes v3.11.1**
 * **Sra-toolkit v.2.8.2**
 * **MagicBlast v1.3.0**
+* **Python v3.5.5** - pysam 0.13 and biopython (using sudo pip install currently)
+* **Samtools v1.7**

 ## Authors